bresilla/bibiman/README.md

 But there are also some TUI alternatives with slightly different approaches.
 Maybe one of these might fit *your* personal needs better:

-+ [bibman (Haskell)](https://codeberg.org/KMIJPH/bibman): A very nice TUI I also used for some times.
++ [bibman (Haskell)](https://codeberg.org/KMIJPH/bibman): A very nice CLI program including a TUI I also used for some times.
 It has way more features (export etc.) at the moment.
 The main difference is that its based on a multi file approach.
 If you also use a separate file per entry, look there!
 + [bibman (Python)](https://github.com/ductri/bibman): A TUI written in Python with focus on Zotero-like functions.
 If you're uses to Zotero, this might be a good fit.
 + [bibman (Perl)](https://github.com/maciejjan/bibman): A fast and simple TUI written in good ol' Perl.
 It looks like back in the days, but seems not being maintained anymore